mwhamgenomics/mwhamgenomics.github.io/_posts/2016-10-29-chord_extensions.md

 One thing I've definitely gained appreciation of from playing jazz is the impressive range of sounds and colours you can achieve with chord extensions.
 Of course it wasn't always so - I distinctly remember changing keyboard teachers in 2006, and discovering for the first time that the Major 7th was more than just that awful-sounding chord in the keyboard's sequenced accompaniment.
 A few years later, although I'm by no means a master of chord extensions, there is almost no situation where I don't think to use one.

-There are several possible thought processes behind the creation of a chord extension.
-You might, for example, consider playing a C chord and add an A to get C6, because A is the 6th of C. Alternatively, you might just play an Am instead, because it has all the same notes as C6 anyway.
+There are several possible approaches to extending a chord.
+You might, for example, consider playing a C chord and add an A to get C6, because A is the 6th of C. Alternatively, you might just play an Am7 instead, because it has all the same notes as C6 anyway.
 This post aims to discuss some of the ways I often think about extending chords.

 ### Relative majors/minors
 A fairly simple one to start with.
 As already mentioned above, playing a chord's relative minor instead automatically adds the 6th - an extension often used in swing, and when you want the chord progression to sound 'finished'.
 A C chord is CEG, and Am is CEA - you might notice we've lost the 5th (G) here, however we can add that back in by playing Am7 (ACEG).